Blessington Street Basin: New City Basin (1803)

 Blessington Street Basin, a new city basin, to supply the northside of the city, was constructed by Dublin Corporation beginning about 1803, and finished in 1810.
 The facility was opened as the Royal George Reservoir, named in honour of George III.

 The water came from the Broadstone line of the Royal Canal, and so ultimately from Lough Owel in County Westmeath.
 It came by pipe into the basin at the western end of Blessington Street.

 From its construction, the area around the reservoir was used as a park, but it was formally developed as a public park in 1891.
+The large main entrance facing on Blessington Street dates from the park's opening in 1810.
 The park project was supervised by architect Spencer Harty, and including the construction of brick walls and a lodge for a park warden.

 By 1869, the basin was not large enough for purpose, and water collection moved outside the city.
 The basin continued to serve the Jameson's and Powers' distilleries until the 1970s, and then went out of operation as a reservoir.
 There were worries about the stagnant water creating a typhoid outbreak in the late 1800s leading the city corporation to consider filling in the basin and the stretch of water connecting the basin to the canal; this connection was finally filled in 1956.

-An artificial island was constructed in the basin to provide a home for birds.

 Refurbishment

-In 1993 work began on the restoration of the site following a rejected proposal to extensively refurbish it in 1991.
-The refurbishment was carried out by the Dublin City Council aided by FÁS, and with financial support from the National Heritage Council and ALONE.
-It was reopened as a park on 4 November 1994.
+In 1993 work began on the restoration of the site following a rejected proposal by the German environmental artist, Dieter Magnus, sponsored by the Goethe-Institut to extensively refurbish it in 1991.
+The refurbishment was carried out by the Dublin City Council aided by FÁS, and with financial support from the National Heritage Council and ALONE and it retained the park's shape and character.
+The local artist, Austin McQuinn, was commissioned to produce bronze sculptures which are now incorporated into the north boundary wall.
+The works, which draw on natural forms, are entitled Natural Histories.
+The park was reopened on 4 November 1994 by the Irish President, Mary Robinson, and Lord Mayor John Gormley.